Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 There’s a simple tool here you can use to plug in your old allowance figures and see what it would be in today’s dollars.

-For example, my $5 allowance I used to get back in 1992 would be about $9 in today’s money.
+For example, the $5 allowance I used to get back in 1992 would be about $9 in today’s money.

 Pssst: try not to do TOO much emotional adjustment with the number that calculator spits out for you, as the numbers don’t lie.